 Are You Ready for The New Lease Accounting Standard?

-In February 2016, the FASB released its much-anticipated lease standard, ASU No. 2016-02, or ASC 842.
-Then in June 2017, the GASB released its own lease standard, GASB 87.
-Regardless of which standards you follow, these lease standards may significantly impact your entity if you have contracts that are leases or contain leases that support your operations.
+In February 2016, the Financial Accounting Standards Board (FASB) released its much-anticipated lease standard, ASC 842.
+Then in June 2017, the Governmental Accounting Standards Board (GASB) released its own lease standard, GASB 87, effective June 30, 2022.
+Finally, the Federal Accounting Standards Advisory Board (FASAB) issued the new FASAB Lease Accounting Standard for federal organizations, Statement of Federal Financial Accounting Standards 54 (SFFAS 54) which now has an effective date of October 1, 2023.
+Regardless of which standards you follow or how far you are in the compliance journey, these lease standards may significantly impact your entity if you have contracts that are leases or contain leases that support your operations.

 How We Can Help You

-Cherry Bekaert understands the impact of the new lease accounting standards on your entity could be significant.
+Whether you have 5 leases or 5,000, accounting for leases involves complex calculations and a number of new reporting requirements.
+Cherry Bekaert understands the impact of the lease accounting standards on your entity could be significant.
 We know this is not a one-time implementation issue; therefore, we have developed the following service offerings to assist with compliance and a long-term business solution.

 Lease Accounting Service Offerings